OverviewLa Azufrera or North-East Route - Nevado Chachani m. 6075

 Starting point: Azufrera Camp or Camp I m.
 5300

-The climb is technically really easy; as a matter of fact two traverses on relatively steep terrain constitute the main difficulties to climb the summit.
+The climb is technically really easy, but the ascent is strenuous; as a matter of fact two crossing on relatively steep terrain constitute the main difficulties to climb the summit.
 Yet it shouldn’t be underestimated, indeed sometimes a true difficult is represented by the altitude and altitude sickness (AMS), especially if the mountaineer wants to climb the peak too quickly.

-From the Base Camp is suitable to rise at Azufrera Camp and spend one night here to get acclimatized.
+From the Base Camp it is advisable to rise at Azufrera Camp and stay overnight here to get a better acclimatization.

-After starting from Azufrera Camp, the route is rising in about 1 hour to Angel Col m.
-5550, a cold saddle situated between Los Angeles (on the right) and Monte Trigo (on the left) summits, from where an incredible view of the town of Arequipa is appearing.
+After the start from Azufrera Camp, the route is rising in about 1 hour to Angel Col 5550 m, a cold saddle situated between Los Angeles (on the right) and Monte Trigo (on the left) summits, from where an incredible view of the town of Arequipa is appearing.

-After the saddle normally we begin to find the first snow fields: crossing them and then soon traversing on the right side the base of Los Angeles Mountain, along steep snow’s slopes, frequently iced in early morning, we go towards Fatima, a minor summit on the way to Nevado Chachani main summit.
-Climbing the face of Fatima in a zig zag trail we reach the start of another traverse on Mount Fatima (“penitentes”).
-After the “penitentes” we can see the Chachani main summit.
-From here, the final climb towards the top is a very steep scree slope, which provides for a fast descent back to the first traverse.
-4-5 hours and 3-4 for the descent
+After the saddle normally we begin to find the first snow or ice fields: crossing them and then soon traversing on the right side the base of Los Angeles Mountain, along steep snow’s slopes, frequently iced in early morning, we go towards Fatima, a minor summit on the way to Nevado Chachani main summit.

 Essential GearDepending on the conditions (ice and snow’s presence) the standard route can requires crampons and an ice-axe; it’s highly recommended to bring those, because it’s not easy to know the mountain’s conditions in advance and climbing the two steep traverses on ice without the gear surely is not a good idea.
 The standard route does not require roping up, as there are no crevasses on Chachani.
 Complete high mountain’s equipment is necessary.
-This is a very cold place and temperatures can dramatically fall down during the night.
-In recent years, the amount of snow on Chachani has decreased remarkably, so during many months it may be little snow on the mountain.
+Chachani is a very cold place and temperatures can dramatically fall down during the night.
+In recent years, the amount of snow on Chachani has decreased remarkably, so during many months it may be a poor amount of snow on the mountain.
 For example, in 2010, October and November, there was no snow at all, and the ascent could be made without crampons or ice axes.
-Climbers would need to check on the snow conditions before.
+Climbers would need to check on the snow conditions in advance.

 When to climb

 Due to the dryness of the weather in Cordillera Volcanica (Arequipa Area), having very poor precipitations, concentrated between January and March, theoretically it’s possible to climb Chachani all round year....yes, it’s possible: during these months we can find more snow, but the weather may be changeable, with snowfalls and mists.
 I think the best months to climb Chachani are June and July (the local “invierno”, wintertime).
-During this season the weather is fine and stable and, moreover, there’s more snow on the mountain as regards to fall, so it’s easier to find the characteristic “penitentes”.
+During this season the weather is fine and steady and, moreover, there is more snow on the mountain in comparison with the following season (September and October, the local Spring), with more chances to find the beautiful and characteristic “penitentes”.